 Award-winning work with the Liberian Ministry of Justice

 Since 2007, Canadian firm Blakes has supported the volunteer efforts of one of its senior lawyers, Jim Dube, in an ongoing ISLP project to provide assistance with the restoration of Liberia's legal system.
-With Blakes' sponsorship, Jim has made multiple long-term onsite trips to Liberia over the past six years where, as a general advisor, he is involved in many of the most significant and urgent matters affecting the work of the Ministry.
+With Blakes' sponsorship, Jim has made multiple long-term onsite trips to Liberia over the past seven years where, as a general advisor, he is involved in many of the most significant and urgent matters affecting the work of the Ministry.
+His most recent trip was in March 2014.
 Blakes received a Lexpert Zenith Award in 2010 for this project. <more>

 Pictured: Jim Dube with Liberia's Minister of Justice, Christina Tah